nikonakoneko/weblog/index.md

     - Languadocian;
     - Latina.

-- And I also have a basic and experimental generic romance languages offline decoder.
+- And we also have a basic and experimental generic romance languages offline decoder.

 On the long term, we aim at implementing support — at least, basic support — for